Who Is This Credit Card Best For?

 Hits the road often, whether for work or play See more cards

 The Delta SkyMiles Reserve Business Card is best for big-spending business owners who fly Delta, and want to do so in style.
 That means access to exclusive airport lounges, free checked bags, priority boarding—the works.
-Like other premium cards, there’s a hefty annual fee—one of the highest on the market—and you have to spend a lot to get all the bonuses.
-But, if you charge $60,000 to $120,000 each calendar year, you’ll earn Delta’s elite Medallion flying status, either as a Silver or Gold member.
+Like other premium cards, there’s a hefty annual fee—one of the highest on the market, but if you charge $34,000 to $120,000 each calendar year, you’ll earn Delta’s elite Medallion flying status, either as a Silver or Gold member.
 (It's recommended you have excellent credit when you apply.)

 Big spenders earn elite flying status

 Very steep annual fee

 - Big spenders earn elite flying status: Normally you’d have to do a lot of flying to earn Delta’s elite Medallion status, which comes with a myriad of VIP perks that get more and more lavish with each tier.
 But if you spend enough with this card, you’ll be fast-tracked with a slew of so-called Medallion Qualification Miles (MQMs).
 Every $30,000 you spend in a calendar year (up to $120,000) gets you 15,000 MQMs.
 That means you can earn up to 60,000 MQMs a year—enough to qualify for Gold Medallion status, the second tier.
 Plus, throughout 2021 you'll earn an additional 3,750 MQMs after making $30,000 in purchases.